 Matthew Hedley Stoppard was born in Derbyshire in 1985.

-brief career as a postman, he now works as a journalist, and
+After a brief career as a journalist, he now works as a librarian,

-lives in Leeds with his wife and son.
+and lives in Leeds with his wife and two sons.

-published by Valley Press on the 15th May 2013.
+was published by Valley Press in May 2013, and was included

 More than circumstance in common